Austria: 1 dead, 5 injured in knife attack – DW – 02/15/2025

 A 23-year-old man randomly stabbed six bystanders in the southern Austrian city of Villach on Saturday, police said.

 The suspected attacker was arrested.
-He is a Syrian asylum seeker with a valid residence permit and no criminal record, according to preliminary information, police spokesman Rainer Dionisio told the French AFP news agency.
+He is a Syrian asylum seeker with a valid residence permit and no criminal record, police spokesman Rainer Dionisio told the French AFP news agency.

 What do we know about the incident?